ipfs/kubo/docs/config.md

 this section will be used for dialing.
 However, to receive connections on these transports, multiaddrs for these transports must be added to `Addresses.Swarm`.

-Supported transports are: QUIC, TCP, WS, Relay and WebTransport.
+Supported transports are: QUIC, TCP, WS, Relay, WebTransport and WebRTCDirect.

 Each field in this section is a `flag`.